 Originally published: 15.FEB.2021

-We’re going to take you through everything you need to know about discharge before your period - including the most common types of discharge that may appear before your period, how to know if your discharge is 'normal' plus if your discharge is a sign of pregnancy.
+This is what you should know about discharge before your period - including the most common types of discharge that may appear before your period, how to know if your discharge is normal, and whether or not your discharge is a sign of pregnancy.

 See also: Brown Discharge: What does it mean?